Damien P. Lillis

 • Obtained judgment of rescission and substantial damages for client defrauded by business partner.

 • Prevailed before the Ninth Circuit Court of Appeals in an unusual case dealing with 28 U.S.C. § 1782, its authorization to use the U.S. district courts to obtain discovery for use in foreign proceedings, and the First Amendment right to anonymous speech on the internet.
-(London v.
-Does 1-4, 2008 WL 2178602 (9th Cir.
-May 22, 2008).)

 • Successfully defended officers and directors of a Silicon Valley fabless semiconductor company against claims of breach of fiduciary duty alleged by the company’s founder after a down-round of financing diluted the founder’s equity position.